Jürgen Grabowski

 Jürgen Grabowski (7 July 1944 – 10 March 2022) was a German footballer.
 He played for Eintracht Frankfurt.
-He became European champion in 1972 and world champion in 1974.
+He won gold medals playing for the West Germany national football team that won the European championship in 1972 and the FIFA World Cup in 1974.
 Grabowski is considered the greatest Eintracht Frankfurt player ever.

 Biography

-Grabowski was born in Wiesbaden.
+Grabowski was born in Wiesbaden, West Germany.
 Grabowski, originally a forward, then later an attacking midfielder or a winger, started his career with SV Biebrich 1919 and FV Biebrich 1902 of Wiesbaden.
-In 1965 he joined Eintracht Frankfurt.
+In 1965, he joined Eintracht Frankfurt.
 With this team he won the German Cup in 1974 and 1975 and the UEFA Europa League in 1980.
 Injury prevented him from participating in the 1980 UEFA Cup finals.

 In European Cup competitions he made 40 appearances and scored nine goals.